DarrenMayes/VirtualDataCentre/README.md

 - [x] Introduce VNET Peering between Shared Services HUB and Production Spoke Virtual Networks
 - [x] Create UDR and associate with Production Spoke Subnets to allow inspection in Shared Services HUB
 - [x] Create and associate Network Security Group to filter traffic at subnet level of Spoke Virtual Network
-- [ ] Include Service Endpoints for Microsoft.Storage to integrate sensitive accounts with VNET
+- [ ] Include Service Endpoints for Microsoft.Storage to integrate sensitive PaaS with VNET
 - [ ] Create Storage Account and integrate Diagnostic Logs for Azure Firewall for forensics and analysis
 - [ ] Modify the template to include Virtual Network Gateway in readiness for S2S VPN
-- [ ] Incorporate an Application Gateway with Web Application Firewall Functionality closest to Web Subnet
+- [x] Incorporate an Application Gateway with Web Application Firewall Functionality closest to Web Subnet
 - [ ] Create Test VM to validate approved traffic flows from Shared Services HUB to Production Spoke